gdavis/Mimir-ReleaseNotes/macos/Mimir-1.7.0.md

 ## Changes:
 - Added a new option to show or hide iCloud sync status in the library sidebar
 - Added a new 'gear' button to the player controls that opens the Preferences Playback tab
+- Added new "rating request" alerts that will gently ask users to write a review.
+Users will be prompted for a review after 3 app launches and asked again every 2 weeks if they choose not to.
 - Improved logic around updating subscribed podcast feeds
 - Moved the podcast download directory to the Podcasts settings tab
 - Fixed border rounding issue on episode cells in sidebar
 - Fixed a crash that could occur when the audio player is interrupted by another audio source
 - Fixed some alignment and corner rounding issues in the playlist sidebar
+- Fixed an issue where the audio player could end episodes early if it received a `contentLength` that was smaller than the actual audio file
+- Updated audio player to use higher-priority queues